Papers

 Under review PDF

-Throughout history, jurisdictional conflict among rival rulers has constrained oppression by enabling subjects to pursue mass exit—often to draw external intervention—as an alternative to directly confronting authority.
-I document this mechanism in Tokugawa Japan, where a feudal structure of domains with similar institutions but divergent tax burdens competed for subjects’ loyalty, creating an ideal setting to observe a competitive market for governance.
-Leveraging newly digitized village-level records of peasant resistance, I show that exposure to alternative authority—measured by the ratio of a village’s distance to its home-domain capital relative to the nearest foreign-domain capital—induced villages to opt for exit over confrontation.
-Moreover, domains facing more intense jurisdictional rivalry—measured by the average distance ratio across their villages—extracted lower taxes, accounting for alternative mechanisms.
-These findings highlight mass exit as an active means of popular constraint, surfacing a mechanism long overshadowed by scholarship’s emphasis on direct resistance and notions of passive exit.
+Throughout history, jurisdictional conflict among rival rulers has constrained oppression by enabling subjects to pursue mass exit—often to draw external intervention—instead of directly confronting authority.
+I document this mechanism in Tokugawa Japan, where a feudal structure of domains with similar institutions but divergent extractive capacity competed for subjects’ loyalty, creating an ideal setting to observe a competitive market for governance.
+Leveraging newly digitized village-level records of peasant resistance, I show that villages geographically more exposed to neighboring external authority opted for exit over confrontation.
+I further show that domains facing more intense jurisdictional conflict (i.e., those governing villages more exposed to external authority) extracted lower taxes, net of alternative mechanisms.
+This relationship, as theoretically predicted, depends on neighboring domains’ labor absorption capacity.
+These findings highlight mass exit as an active form of popular constraint, surfacing a mechanism long overshadowed by scholarship’s emphasis on direct resistance and notions of passive exit.

 Working paper